 On behalf of an Atlanta-based securities underwriter, James obtained an early dismissal of an action in the U.S. District Court for the Southern District of New York.
 Of the approximately 30 defendants in the action who filed motions to dismiss, James’s client was the only one to be dismissed from the action without having to engage in any discovery and without having to pay anything in settlement.

 Antitrust & RICO Litigation

 James is lead counsel for a state licensing board in two federal antitrust actions raising novel issues of state-action immunity.

 On behalf of a construction firm, James successfully litigated RICO claims arising out of a publicly financed airport construction project.
 James not only obtained a 100% recovery of the client’s claims—he also obtained a recovery of attorneys’ fees.

 James has represented multiple securities underwriters and broker-dealers in RICO actions involving a variety of issues, including offerings of mortgage-backed securities and short sales of securities.

 James represented a publicly traded fuel retailer in a federal antitrust action involving allegations of boycotting and attempted monopolization.

 James represented one of the country’s largest manufacturers of building and paper products in multiple product-liability class actions in federal courts all over the country.

-James is representing public retirees in a putative class action over their retirement health benefits.
+James is counsel for a class of public retirees in a federal class action over retirement health benefits.